 Cities Advance Local Sustainability Data

 Local action on sustainability — and tracking data for progress — is not new.
 Going back at least to the 1992 Rio Earth Summit when mayors asserted their support for environmental initiatives, the important advocacy work by city networks like ICLEI and our partners has secured greater awareness of the role local governments play in sustainability.
 But concerted tracking of key sustainability metrics is a more recent development and one that continues to evolve in ways that are both exciting and confounding for cities.

 While there are many systems for tracking sustainability metrics for many communities, the Sustainable Development Goals (SDGs) provide the most comprehensive and integrated approach to tracking sustainability targets.

 SDGs Stand Out

 “The value of the SDGs for our community is that they allow for inclusion,” says Faye Leone, Conservation Advisory Committee member for City of Beacon, New York.
 “Issues important to everyone can be addressed.
-Using the sustainability inventory that we did [as part of ICLEI’s Sustainability Cohort training offered in the US], we discovered how important SDG 7 is on access to affordable and sustainable energy, and using the SDG framework has moved us to include protections for our river in our energy planning.”
+Using the sustainability inventory that we did [as part of ICLEI’s Sustainability Cohort training offered in the U.S., we discovered how important SDG 7 is on access to affordable and clean energy.
+We also plan to use the SDG framework to include protections for our river.”

 The SDGs stand out among sustainability frameworks for their holistic approach and applicability to regions and cities, as well as nations — and the multilevel conversation they can therefore initiate.
 Cities adopting the SDG framework benefit from: